gurupratap-matharu/Python-Projects/README.md

-# pythonpractice
+# Python Projects

-Here I post all the beginner python files that I make while I am learning to code.
+Here I push all the python projects attempted by me.
+Intention is to always attempt projects on different libraries or frameworks This repository is slowly growing and I want to add many more projects to it

+# How to run?

+- Generally each project folder has its won readme file
+- Normal running method is as 'python3 script.py'

+# Currenty working on

+- Bash Shell Scripting
+- Mongo DB
+- RESTAPI